vuejs/it.vuejs.org/src/api/index.md

   vm.$get('a.b + 1') // -> 2
   ```

-### vm.$set( keypath, value )
+### vm.$set( chiavepath, valore )

 - **Argomenti:**
-  - `{Stringa} keypath`
+  - `{Stringa} chiavepath`
-  - `{*} value`
+  - `{*} valore`

 - **Utilizzo:**

-  Set a data value on the Vue instance given a valid keypath.
-In most cases you should prefer setting properties using plain object syntax, e.g. `vm.a.b = 123`.
+  Set a data valore on the Vue instance given a valid chiavepath.
+In most cases you should prefer setting properties using plain oggetto syntax, e.g. `vm.a.b = 123`.
 This method is only needed in two scenarios:

-  1. When you have a keypath stringa and want to dynamically set the value using that keypath.
+  1. When you have a chiavepath stringa and want to dynamically set the valore using that chiavepath.

   2. When you want to set a property that doesn't exist.